Archeologists find hidden tunnels below Alcatraz prison

-SFGate reports researchers have found a series of buildings and tunnels under the prison yard of Alcatraz Federal Penitentiary, which once held Al Capone.
+Researchers found a series of buildings and tunnels under the prison yard of Alcatraz Federal Penitentiary, which once held Al Capone, SFGate reported Tuesday.

 Historians believe workers built over existing structures when the prison was built in the 20th century.